Introduction

 Measurements

 The Measurements tab creates a single graph per measurement fragment sent by the device.
 This means all included series will be shown together in one graph.
 Therefore, any device integrations must be made considering this grouping.
 Its visibility is controlled by the device’s supported measurements.
-Cumulocity IoT automatically and dynamically populates the device’s supported measurements based on previously sent measurements.
+Cumulocity automatically and dynamically populates the device’s supported measurements based on previously sent measurements.
 This means the measurements tab effectively appears after the device has sent its first measurement.

 SmartREST example